 Susan Dale – Financial Controller

-Susan holds a Bachelor of Applied Science in Chemistry and a Diploma of Education specialising in mathematics.
+Susan holds a Bachelor of Applied Science in Chemistry and a Diploma of Education specializing in mathematics.
 She has managed Verterra’s finances since its inception in 1999.
-From 2003 to 2004, Susan was Treasurer of DebRA Queensland, a not-for profit charity working on behalf of people with the genetic skin blistering condition Epidermolysis Bullosa (EB).
+From 2003 to 2004, Susan was Treasurer of DebRA Queensland, a not-for-profit charity working on behalf of people with the genetic skin blistering condition Epidermolysis Bullosa (EB).

 Susan has taught secondary school mathematics in Bundaberg and Brisbane, and spent a year as Head of Mathematics at St Joseph's Catholic College, Tenaru in the Solomon Islands.
 Susan worked as an analytical chemist in toxicology and food commodities from 1991 to 1994 before heading a soil science laboratory at North Carolina State University in the United States.